landonmcavoy/welcome/README.md

 # Hello Landon, Welcome to your new computer!

 This computer is a **raspberry pi 4** and it is a computer for hackers!
+The operating system is not Apple or windows, but Linux!
+Its a higly customizable open source operating system thats preferred by true hackers.

 Part of the excitement of having this computer is it is the best place to learn about computers and how to talk to them!
 When you learn how to properly talk to computers, I think it goes without saying that you can achieve some really powerful things!